 - Homeschooling *can* be a budget buster.
 Some curriculum are simply not cheap.
 It’s important to know about free homeschooling resources because you can use them to offset the cost of a home education.

 Overall, there are certainly more pros than cons to homeschooling.
 I am a firm believer that knowing the pros and cons of homeschooling goes a long way toward knowing is homeschooling right for you.
 I think the old adage is, “to be forewarned is to be forearmed.”
 You can rock your first year of homeschooling, and every year after that.
+With the increasing popularity of homeschooling, some parents may also want to explore home-based childcare for their younger children while they teach their older children.
+Whether you decide to hire a mom’s helper for a few hours a week, or just on lab experiment day, it can help you focus on your older children when needed.

 There are a ton of homeschooling resources available on Amazon.
 Here are just a few to help you determine is homeschooling right for you.